JoggAI-Tech/docs/api-reference/API Documentation/CreateAvatarVideoWithInstantAvatar.md

 Creating Avatar videos, supporting the configuration of various video settings including script, aspect ratio, screen style, avatar, and voice.

-Please refer to the [Create Talking Avatar Videos](https://docs.jogg.ai/api-reference/Create-Avatar-Videos/CreateAvatarVideo) for more details.
+Please refer to the [Create Talking Avatar Videos](https://docs.jogg.ai/api-reference/Create-Avatar-Videos/CreateAvatarVideo) for more details and refer to the next section for obtaining the avatar_id and voice_id.
 ```bash
 curl --location --request POST 'https://api.jogg.ai/v1/create_video_from_talking_avatar' \
 --header 'x-api-key: <your-api-key>' \